What is the Stop Motion Competition?

 Japan Brickfest is looking for talented Brickfilm and CG film makers who are interested in entering our Stop Motion Film Competition.

-This competition is free to join and anybody is welcome to enter.
+This competition is free to join and anyone is welcome to enter.

 - Screenings: To be announced

 - Registration Deadline: 2020/5/9 (Saturday) 23:59 (Japan Standard Time)

 This competition is open to everyone.
 You do not have to attend Japan Brickfest 2020 to enter.
 It is also open to international film makers who wish to share their work at our event.

 Interested in joining the 2020 Stop Motion Competition?
 Please fill out this form!

 Please submit your film by May 9th, 2020 at 23:59 (Japan Standard Time).

 Limited to one entry per person.
 Please be sure to read all of the rules carefully.
 It may not be possible to screen all entries.